verschoren/pokedex/README.md

 ## App
 The application allows for showing Custom Object data next to tickets or end-users based on lookup fields.

+## Worker
+The worker serves as a proxy for end-user calls to the custom objects API

+## Docs
+Reference material for the sidebar app, mostly icons and images

 ```
 npx tailwindcss -i ./tailwind/input.css -o ./app/assets/css/style.css --watch